Thomas Nazario: Work for the United Nations and the U.S. State Department

 In 1999, Nazario traveled to Dharamshala, India as part of a team of attorneys and psychologists sent by the United Nations Committee on the Rights of the Child to interview Tibetan children who escaped Tibet and went to India as refugees.
 The report, A Generation in Peril, The Lives of Tibetan Children under Chinese Rule, documented human rights abuses by the Chinese government against Tibetan children and their families as well as the children's lives after arriving in India.
 The report was presented to the UN on June 6, 2005.

-As a result of his work on this report, Mr. Nazario has returned to India on more than eight occasions, and has brought students from his university to work with refugee children, developed a scholarship program for Tibetan students, and coordinated a visit by the Dalai Lama to the University of San Francisco in September 2003.
-The Dalai Lama came to USF specifically to receive an Honorary Doctoral Degree and to thank the university for the work Mr. Nazario has spearheaded on the university’s behalf.
-Since then, Mr. Nazario has continued to work with the Dalai Lama on various visits to the United States as well as projects related to the care and protection of the Tibetan people.
+As a result of his work on this report, Nazario has returned to India on more than eight occasions, and has brought students from his university to work with refugee children, developed a scholarship program for Tibetan students, and coordinated a visit by the Dalai Lama to the University of San Francisco in September 2003.
+The Dalai Lama came to University of San Francisco specifically to receive an Honorary Doctoral Degree and to thank the university for the work Nazario has spearheaded on the university’s behalf.
+Since then, Nazario has continued to work with the Dalai Lama on various visits to the United States as well as projects related to the care and protection of the Tibetan people.

 Nazario has since worked as an Inspector for the UN and other agencies documenting human rights violations involving women and children.
-In this capacity Nazario has also visited child soldiers in Rwanda, children living in sewers in Romania, children orphaned by AIDS in Botswana, and children sold in sexual slavery in the brothels of Thailand.
-As a Senior Trainer for the U.S. State Department, he has conducted workshops around the world designed to train officials within police agencies to work more humanely with the public.
+In this capacity Nazario has also visited children orphaned by AIDS in Botswana, children sold in sexual slavery in the brothels of Thailand, and children living in sewers in Romania As a Senior Trainer for the U.S. State Department, he has conducted workshops around the world designed to train officials within police agencies to work more humanely with the public.